Table of content

 Chances are, your target audiences are on different platforms, and that means building a different version of the app for web, Android, and iOS.
 Developing an app for multiple platforms means forking out more for the development fee.
 You’ll need to hire different teams of developers to work on the different versions of the app.

 There are occasions where you can save in development fees by building a cross-platform app.
 A cross-platform app is deployable on both iOS and Android with the same codebase.
-However, cross-platform apps save time if an experienced team is working and might not save time on some types of products, like fintech with graphs and dashboards, streaming, etc.
+However, cross-platform apps save time if an experienced team is working and might not save time on some types of products, while developing financial software with graphs and dashboards, streaming, etc.

 That leaves you on building native-app for each platform, which is more expensive.
 A native app built for iOS can’t be reused for Android and vice versa.
 Some startups chose to focus on a single platform initially and only work on other platforms when they have achieved some degree of success.
 Clubhouse, which started as an Apple-exclusive app, is an excellent example of that.